 Do corps members pay for their own food?
 Nope!
-Corps members receive the equivalent of $100 per person a month for food on a communal grocery card.
+Corps members receive the equivalent of $150 per person each month for groceries on a communal card.
 Shopping is done as a community!

 Do corps members receive a bonus at the completion of the program?
 Yes!
-Corps members receive at least $800 at the completion of the year to aid them in costs for moving and deposit on an apartment.
+Corps members receive up to $800 at the completion of the year to aid them in costs for moving and deposit on an apartment or anything else.
 This is contingent on the fulfillment of their contractual obligation.

 Who do corps members interact with outside of the house community?
 Corps members enjoy the rich support of a community dedicated to their well being.
 Upon arrival, corps members are paired with a Host Family from a Sponsoring Parish and a local alum who serves as their Prayer Pal.
-In the spring, Mentors meet with members monthly for coffee and conversation.
-A spiritual director is also available to meet monthly with corps members to help guide them through their vocational discernment.
+Facilitators of classes in the Enneagram, theology, and anti-racism/anti-oppression regularly meet with members.
+In the spring, Mentors meet with members for coffee and conversation around vocation.
+Spiritual Directors and Therapists are also available to meet monthly with corps members.
 Parishes in the Diocese are always providing support through prayer and hospitality.
 Deaconess Anne House is also deeply rooted in the Old North St. Louis neighborhood, where corps members meet and interact with their neighbors!
 The community expands far beyond the walls of the house.